gitlzzz/ATLAS/docs/input.md

 #### Key - MD Parameters - `[md.parameters]`

 - `temperature_list_K`: (list[float]) List of different temperatures (in K) to be used for the MD simulations.
 Example: [300, 350, 400]
-- `max_temp_multiplier`: (int) Multiplier for the user-specified MD temperature to determine the upper bound of the temperature at the end of the simulation run.
+- `max_temp_multiplier`: (int) Multiplier for the user-specified MD temperature used to determine the upper bound of the temperature at the end of the simulation run.
 Set to 1 to disable the multiplier.
 - `num_steps` (int) Total number of MD steps to be run in each MD simulation
-- `timestep_duration_ps`: (float) Duration of each timestep (in ps).
+- `timestep_duration_ps`: (float) Duration of each timestep.
+In LAMMPS, [timestep size depends on the choice of units](https://docs.lammps.org/timestep.html).
+If metal (default) units are set, the timestep is in ps.
 - `gather_traj_cnt_lattice`: (bool) Consider constant lattice when gathering trajectories
 - `use_kokkos`: (bool) Whether to use kokkos to run the LAMMPS MD on gpu